-Admission to the Houghton College Teacher Education Program is by application, and continuation in the program requires meeting the standards outlined below.
+Admission to the path within the Houghton College Teacher Education area is by application, and continuation in the program requires meeting the standards outlined below.
 The Teacher Education Committee takes into account each candidate's prospects for successful completion of courses and field placement requirements in its decisions.
 Preparing to become a music teacher involves more than academic preparation in the college class-room.
 Part of the process of becoming an effective music educator includes cultivating professional behaviors, attitudes and dispositions that are expected of professionals in this field.
-To that end, prospective music teacher education students must demonstrate acceptable evidence of professional dispositions for admittance into and continuation in the Houghton College Teacher Education Program.
+To that end, prospective teacher education students must demonstrate acceptable evidence of professional dispositions for admittance into and continuation along this path.